Natural History Week at Bearnstow

-Join us for a weekor for as many days of the week as you canof informal exploration and investigation of Bearnstows great biological diversity.
-Walk the trails with visiting naturalists and environmentalists and attend their presentations.
-A contribution of daytime guests is requested for the nature walks and presentations.
-Lunches and dinners are also available: lunch $10, dinner $15.
+Scheduled for June 2228, join us for the entire weekor for as many days as you canof informal exploration and investigation of Bearnstows great biological diversity.
+Walk the trails with visiting naturalists and attend their presentations.
+Contributions by daytime guests are requested for the nature walks and presentations.
+Lunches and dinners will also be available: lunch $10, dinner $15.
 Call 207-293-2280 for reservations.

 Watch this page for announcements of visiting naturalists and their pesentation topics as they become available.

 Bearnstow was pleased to present four natural history programs in four days during the final week of June 2013.
 These included our own local naturalist and a horticulturist from New York, two foresters from the Maine State Forestry Service, a freshwater biologist from the Nature Conservancy, and a local archaeologist.
 Photos in the slide shows below capture only a few moments of the weeks presentations.
 Hold mouse over photos to pause slide changes.

 Naturalists Week at Bearnstow Summer 2012